mpustovoi/Default-Dark-Mode-Further/README.md

 </p>

 <p align="center">
     Default Dark Mode: Further is an add-on of Default Dark Mode: Expansion.
-It adds/fixes about 20 mods.
+It adds/fixes about 65 mods' GUI textures.
 It's recommended to use all resource packs together for the best Default Dark Mode experience possible.
 </p>